-During your Initial Enrollment Period for TRS-Care, if you choose not to enroll, you do not need to take any action.
-Please note that you can only enroll in TRS-Care when you become Medicare-eligible or experience a Special Enrollment Opportunity outside of your Initial Enrollment Period (See details in the next section).
-You only need to submit an enrollment form if you want to enroll in TRS-Care.
+During your Initial Enrollment Period for TRS-Care, if you choose not to enroll, you don't need to take action.
+But please note that you can enroll in TRS-Care only when you become Medicareeligible or have a Special Enrollment Event outside of your Initial Enrollment Period (see When You May Enroll on this page and Special Enrollment Events on page 21 details in the next section).
+To enroll in TRS-Care, submit a TRS-Care Enrollment Application (TRS 700M).